sagecodes/intro-to-sql/README.md

 ## Why is data important

+### What is Data?
-Data = information | Imagine a phonebook with hundreds of people and businesses
+Data is information.
+Imagine a phonebook with hundreds of people and businesses.

+### What is a Databases?

-Databases = computerized storage of data | imagine an organized digital collections of people and businesses.
+A database is computerized storage of data.
+Imagine an organized digital collections of the same people and businesses from the above phone book.

+Examples of products using databases.

 - Dynamic sites
 	- Facebook
 	- Gmail
 - Mobile apps
 	- Uber
 	- Snapchat